dtcenter/MET/met/docs/Users_Guide/masking.rst

 												    1. Determine the input_field and grid definition.

-												       • Read the input_file to determine the grid over which the mask should be defined.
+												       • Read the input_grid to determine the grid over which the mask should be defined.

 													 • By default, initialize the input_field at each grid point to a value of zero.

 													   • If the -input_field option was specified, initialize the input_field at each grid point to the value of that field.

-													     • If the input_file is the output from a previous run of Gen-Vx-Mask, automatically initialize each grid point with the input_field value.
+													     • If the input_grid is the output from a previous run of Gen-Vx-Mask, automatically initialize each grid point with the input_field value.

 													       2. Determine the mask_field.